 - PROBLEM: Thinking that if you don’t jump when the client says jump, you’ll lose their business forever.

 - CHANGE: Establishing clear expectations, strong boundaries, improved client education, and better communication practices to help clients understand response times and lead times, what happens if you are unavailable, and how things work if they have an immediate need.

-- RESULT: Clients feel prepared and cared for and they know exactly what to expect and how your partnership works.
-If you can’t get started right away, clients wait for an open spot in your workflow.
+- RESULT: An onboarding process ensures clients feel prepared and cared for.
+They know what to expect and how your partnership works.
+If you can’t start right away, clients wait for a spot in your workflow.